 The Company believes that its Cracker Barrel and Logan's subsidiaries have substantial defenses to the claims made in each of these cases, and subject to the mediation discussions and negotiations reported above, each of these cases is being defended vigorously.
-Because discovery has not been completed in some of these cases, none of these cases are yet ready for trial, and the mediation discussions are not completed.
+Because discovery has not been completed in some of these cases, none of these cases are yet ready for trial, and the DOJ and mediation discussions are not completed.
 As indicated, the Company accrued \$3,500 in 2001 with respect to the McDermott case based on offers of judgment to those plaintiffs.
 None of those offers of judgment was accepted.
-With the exception of that reserve, no provision for any potential liability has been made in the consolidated financial statements of the Company with respect to these lawsuits.
-Neither the likelihood of an unfavorable outcome nor the amount of ultimate liability, if any, with respect to these cases can be determined at this time.
-It is premature to predict the outcome of the mediation discussions with the private plaintiffs and whether they will result in the resolution of any or all of the referenced cases.
-Based upon current status of the various discussions, however, the Company would not expect any settlement to have a material adverse effect upon the financial condition of the Company.
-Nevertheless, any settlement could adversely affect short term results of operations if the amount of any settlement exceeded the amounts already accrued.
-An unfavorable development in any of these cases, however, that resulted in a judgment in excess of amounts already accrued and beyond amounts covered under various insurance policies of the Company and its subsidiaries, if applicable, could cause the Company's consolidated results of operations and financial condition to be materially and adversely affected.
+With the exception of that reserve, no provision for any potential liability has been made in the consolidated financial statements of the Company with respect to these lawsuits or the DOJ investigation.
+Neither the likelihood of an unfavorable outcome nor the amount of ultimate liability, if any, with respect to these cases or the investigation can be determined at this time.
+Although it is premature to predict the outcome of these DOJ and the separate private plaintiffs' mediation discussions and whether they will result in the resolution of the DOJ's investigation or any or all of the referenced cases, if they were to be resolved, based upon current status of the various discussions, the adversely affect short term results of operations if the amount of any settlement exceeded the amounts already accrued.
+An unfavorable development in any of these cases or in the DOJ investigation, however, that resulted in a judgment in excess of amounts already accrued and beyond amounts covered under various insurance policies of the Company and its subsidiaries, if applicable, could cause the Company's consolidated results of operations and financial condition to be materially and adversely affected.